Herbicide Resistance Management

 A key to preventing herbicide resistance is to become familiar with herbicide mode of action, site of action, and classification systems.
-Refer to Table 2.1-9 for a list important herbicide groups for corn, soybean, small grain, forages, and some vegetable crops.
+Refer to Table 2.1-9 available in The Agronomy Guide for a list important herbicide groups for corn, soybean, small grain, forages, and some vegetable crops.
 The WSSA herbicide group is a system of classifying herbicides developed by the Weed Science Society of America, based on mode and site of action, to help understand and plan for resistance management.
 Herbicide manufacturers are voluntarily including the WSSA herbicide groups on their labels.
-Table 2.1-10 includes the common premix herbicides for agronomic crops in Pennsylvania along with their associated WSSA herbicide groups.
+Table 2.1-10 available in The Agronomy Guide includes the common premix herbicides for agronomic crops in Pennsylvania along with their associated WSSA herbicide groups.

 Consider the following management guidelines for dealing with herbicide-resistant weeds: